ausdigital/ausdigital.github.io/pages/ausdigital-idp.md

 ---
 layout: page
-title: identity provider
+title: Identity Provider (IDP) Specification
-permalink: /identity-provider/
+permalink: /ausdigital-idp/
 ---

-# Identity Provider specification
+# Identity Provider (IDP) Specification

 A federated set of one or more identity providers are the key source of trust for the network.
 This specification defines a standard taxonomy of OIDC claims and scopes, together with a set of identity assurance levels and a standard way to link identity claims.